tiagoprn/dot_files/nvim/README.md

 $ sudo snap install bash-language-server
 ```

+TODO: remove notes and files related to efm (since I will change to null-ls, that does not require any additional formatters/linters to be installed).

 - Install efm-langserver (flexible language server to allow configuring custom linters and formatters for multiple languages using lsp):
 ```
 $ go get github.com/mattn/efm-langserver